allyssonmoscoso/SyncData/README.md

 - Synchronizes files from source to target directory and vice versa.
 - Creates missing directories in both source and target directories.
 - Displays progress of synchronization with a progress bar.
+- Verbose mode for detailed logging.
+- Option to log messages to a file.

 ## Requirements